souldanger/jekyll-pwa-workbox/README.md

 Now you can write your own Service Worker with [Workbox APIs](https://developers.google.com/web/tools/workbox/reference-docs/latest/).

-Here's what the `service-worker.js` like in my site.
+Here's an exmaple of `service-worker.js`:
 ```javascript
 // service-worker.js